 The AIDS Drug Assistance Program (ADAP) helps ADAP-eligible individuals living with HIV/AIDS have access to life-saving HIV medications.
-Medicare Part D prescription drugs that are also on the ADAP formulary qualify for prescription cost sharing assistance through the Texas, it is called the Texas HIV Medication Program.
+Medicare Part D prescription drugs that are also on the ADAP formulary qualify for prescription cost sharing assistance through the Texas HIV Medication Program.

 Note: To be eligible for the ADAP operating in your State, individuals must meet certain criteria, including proof of State residence and HIV status, low income as defined by the State, and uninsured/under-insured status.
 If you change plans, please notify your local ADAP enrollment worker so you can continue to receive assistance.
-For information on eligibility criteria, covered drugs, or how to enroll in the program, please call Texas HIV Medication Program at 800-222-3986.
+For information on eligibility criteria, covered drugs, or how to enroll in the program, please call Texas HIV Medication Program at 800-255-1090.